 Yes, you have reason to be concerned.
 Your daughter is not happy.
 She does not feel listened to.
 She has some big feelings that are getting in her way.
-Yes, she is seeing the glass as half empty, and that may be a inherited tendency.
-But you may be able to parent in such a way that you can teach her to work with this tendency.
+Yes, she is seeing the glass as half empty, and that may be an inherited tendency.
+But luckily there are ways to parent that can teach her to work with this tendency.

 I understand that you don't want to reward arguing, but the strategy of her automatically losing what she wants if she complains or argues is clearly not working to teach her not to complain.
 Instead, it is making her feel hopeless and enraged.
 That's what you're sensing, and naturally, that worries you.

 That approach is essentially a behavior mod approach.
 It isn't working because your daughter can't manage the emotions that are driving her to complain.
 Since she is not getting any help with those feelings, she complains, and then loses what she wants.
 So there is no way for her to "win" -- she is trapped.
 Which is why she's now feeling helpless and hopeless, not to mention very much alone.
 If this continues, she will indeed look for ways out of her trap that would not be what any of us would want.